Enterprise Risk Management

 The Director of Risk Management is responsible for:

-• Providing leadership on the design and implementation of the ERM program;
+• Providing leadership on the design and implementation of this ERM framework;

-• Supporting the implementation of the ERM program;
+• Supporting the implementation of this ERM framework;

-• Providing tools, guidance and industry best practices to apply the ERM program;
+• Providing tools, guidance and industry best practices to apply this ERM framework;

 • Monitoring and reporting on risks, and advising risk owners on risk treatment strategies;